Are you worried you don't have enough experience to interview for a management role? You may be more qualified than you think.

 Doing this will help you better understand your potential role within the organization so you can offer ideas on what you might do to help those you'll lead (and the company as a whole) to be successful.
 It will also greatly impress your interviewer.

 If you're looking to move up to a management role within your own company, do the same research on your organization.
-As an “insider,” you also have the option of talking with various department employees to learn more about what they do so you can better understand the needs of the company.
+As an “insider,” you also have the option of talking with various department employees, as well as your boss, to learn more about what they do so you can better understand the needs of the company.

 How to show management skills in an interview

 Your overall goal in the interview is to show how your existing skills and experience will make you successful in a management role.
-Some specific areas to highlight include:
+Some specific areas to highlight to the employer or interviewer include:

 Transferable Skills: Some transferable skills can include presenting at a company retreat, collaborating on new department policies, hiring or training new team members, having sole responsibility for planning and implementing an event, or proposing a new initiative to upper management.
 All of these scenarios require managerial skills.